terrylinooo/shieldon/README.md

 ### How to use

-Here is a simple example let you know how Shieldon works.
+Here is a full example let you know how Shieldon works.

 ```php
 $shieldon = new \Shieldon\Shieldon();